mnlipp/jgrapes-webconsole/overview.md

 or "conlets" for short.
 These components typically support a summary or preview display that can be put on an overview panel in a dashboard style and a large view that is supposed to fill the complete frame.
-(They can also provide a "component display" and thus be embedded in other conlets.)
+(They can also provide a "component content" which can be added to the page or used in other conlets.
+See
+{@link org.jgrapes.webconsole.base.Conlet.RenderMode}
+for a complete list of rendering modes.)

 Tabs or a menu in a side bar can be used to switch between the overview panel(s) and the large views of the different conlets.